cyresgroupe/molecule_starter/README.md

 $> molecule test
 [...]                   # This should works
 ```
 The command *test* launch every step of the default scenario.
-At the end the role works fine against the tests we wrote :
+At the end the role works fine for the tests we wrote :
 ```python
 [...]